Getting RTXI:

 4. Install modules.

-What this means for you is that at this point, you've installed RTXI v2.3, but you need to recompile your modules to use updated dependencies.
-If you are using the DefaultGUI framework, this may be as simple as recompiling your code, but if you added custom Qt elements, you may need to port your code to reflect changes in Qt.
+What this means for you is that at this point, you've installed RTXI v3.0.0, but you need to recompile your modules to use updated dependencies.
+If you are using the DefaultGUI framework, this will require a redisign of your plugin to use the new RTXI widgets framework.

-All modules on the modules page are up-to-date for v2.3.
+All modules on the modules page are up-to-date for v3.0.0.
 See the following documentation on porting to old Qt code to Qt5.

 The final step of any RTXI installation is to benchmark RTXI and the real-time kernel it uses.
 Tests center around the built-in xenomai latency test and the RT benchmarking module within RTXI.
 An explanation of what exactly the tests measure is available in our documentation.